A Touch of Frost: Background

-The programme was produced by ITV in Leeds, and most of the outdoor locations were shot in West Yorkshire.
-Several scenes were filmed in and around the city and district of Wakefield and neighbouring small towns of Pontefract and Castleford, West Yorkshire.
-Filming location names are sometimes used in lieu of a fictional address, one such example occurs in SE2E1 where Frost is made aware of, and later visits, an address of interest located at King George Gardens.
-The scene was filmed at King George Gardens, Chapel Allerton, Leeds.
+The series is set in the fictional southern England town of Denton.
+Denton may be in Berkshire, Oxfordshire or Wiltshire.

 The Denton Police Station of early seasons was filmed in an industrial complex at the intersection of Burley Road and Westfield Road in Leeds; this has since been demolished.
 Seacroft Hospital in Leeds was used as the 'Denton' Hospital.

 The role of Frost was notable in changing the public perception of David Jason from a predominantly comic actor to a dramatic actor.

 At a press conference in London on 15 September 2008, David Jason announced that he would be quitting the role of DI Jack Frost.
 Jason's main reason for quitting the role was that Frost was by now the oldest detective on television and he felt that it was 'natural' to retire as Frost.
 At 68, a police detective would already have been retired for eight years.
 Sir David said: "You wouldn't want me to play Frost in a wheelchair, would you?...
 Frost is getting a little long in the tooth.
 I still enjoy doing it and it's a great part but I just think he's got to retire.
 It'll be a sad day."